 1. Rise of the Third Reich

-1.1 Architecture and Urban Planning
+1.1 Architectural and City Planning

 1.2 Propaganda and Public Events

-2. Life in Berlin during the Third Reich
+2. Berlin in the Third Reich

-2.1 Jewish Persecution and the Holocaust
+2.1 Jewish Persecution and the holocaust

 2.2 Control and Surveillance